open5e/open5e/source/monsters/tome-of-beasts/L/likho.rst

-**Pounce.** If the likho moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 14 Strength saving throw or be knocked prone.
+**Pounce.** If the likho moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 14 Strength saving throw or be knocked :ref:`srd:prone`.
 If the target is prone, the likho can use a bonus action to make two additional claw attacks against it.